rsdoiel/antenna/archives/2025/columns_2025.15.md

 date: 2025-04-14, from: Doc Searls (at Harvard), New Old Blog

-Watch others follow.
-Harvard did the right thing.
+Peacocks in Pasadena.
+Well, that&#8217;s the alliterative way of putting it.
+More accurately speaking, they were strutting southbound across Lombardy Road just east of Santa Anita Avenue in San Marino.
 All errands today here in Pasadena, which is one of my favorite places in SoCal.
 Or hell, the world.
 Check out City Hall.
-Looks like the capital city of some country on the Mediterranian.
-Sure, it&#39;s chock full of cars and traffic, but that&#39;s an American thnig.
-Right [&#8230;]
+Looks like [&#8230;]

 <br>